 \section{Discussion and Conclusion}

-We presented a high-resolution search for low-variance circles in the Planck and WMAP Cosmic Microwave Background (CMB) data, and introduced HawkingNet, our machine learning open-source software based on a ResNet18 algorithm, to search for Hawking points in the CMB.
-We found that CMB anomalies, consisting of a single or a few bright or dim pixels, erroneously lead to regions with many low-variance circles as well as Hawking points when applying the search criteria used in previous works.
-Given the fact that our analysis is based on the use of a state-of-the-art supercomputer and machine learning approach, and unlike previous studies, uses the maximum available resolution of CMB data, we conclude that no statistically relevant sets of concentric low-variance circles and Hawking points can be found in the currently available CMB data.
-Perhaps highly deformed circles and distorted Hawking points can still be extracted but only if there are clear predictions for this.
+We presented a high-resolution search for low-variance temperature circles in the Planck and WMAP Cosmic Microwave Background (CMB) data, and introduced HawkingNet, our machine learning open-source software based on a ResNet18 algorithm, to search for Hawking points in the data.
+We found that few-pixel sized spots of unusual brightness/temperature erroneously lead to regions with near-concentric low-variance circles as well as Hawking points when applying the search criteria used in previous works.
+Given the fact that our analysis (based on the use of a supercomputer and a powerful machine learning approach), unlike previous studies, uses the maximum available resolution of CMB data, we conclude that no statistically relevant sets of concentric low-variance circles and Hawking points can be found in the currently available CMB data.

-There might also be the possibility that the density of gravitational shock waves from merging black holes in the previous eon has been so high that we should expect to observe the result of many interfering spherical waves, leading to a complex interference pattern.
-Such a complex interference pattern at the moment of decoupling would require a very different characterization method than a search for clearly distinguishable ring patterns and Hawking points in the CMB.